 - Branded effects: These include custom stickers, augmented reality filters, and lenses.

 Though some of these ads could be effective, you will first want to seriously consider your objectives and budget.
 TikTok’s ads start at $10 per 1,000 views, with a minimum of $500 to get started — so unless you are interested in spending a significant amount of money — TikTok ads may not be for you.

 As has already been discussed, if you are worried about video “quality,” you are thinking about the wrong thing.
 Having said that, if you are aiming to go “viral,” that’s not really an attainable goal either.
 If you are setting up expensive cameras or arranging video crews to shoot TikTok videos, you are already starting on the wrong foot.
 On TikTok, less is more — and much less is much more.
 A good smartphone camera is all you need.

 If you are still on the fence about what your company should do with TikTok, consider how the future of the app looks in your country.
-As was discussed earlier in this article, India has already taken the step to ban the app in the country due to security concerns.
 If you have been paying attention in recent months, you will know that the concept of the app being blocked in the United States has also been heavily discussed.

-Conversations about banning TikTok proceeded throughout 2020 — including in late December 2020 at the time of this writing.
-Though there are no guarantees that TikTok will be blocked in the United States, it is fair to say that the app is on shaky ground, politically speaking.
+At the time of this writing, in 2023, there is a bill to ban TikTok in the United States.
+Though there are no guarantees that TikTok will be blocked in the United States, it is fair to say that the app is politically on shaky ground.
 Because of this, you should seriously consider if you want to pitch your tent on land that you aren’t sure will still be there in a few months.

-As you probably have surmised, there is not a crystal-clear answer about if a company should or should not use TikTok — but with the information here, you should have a solid understanding of the potential risks and rewards so you now can make an educated proposal about your brand’s potential presence on the channel.
+As you probably have surmised, there is not a crystal-clear answer about if a company should or should not use TikTok — but with the information here, you should have a solid understanding of the potential risks and rewards so you now can make an educated proposal about using TikTok for brands.